melkorCBA/google-api-common/README.md

 # Contributions
-Contributors to welcomed with open arms.
+Contributors are welcomed with open arms.
 Please mind the Documentation still under development.
 Feel free to report any issues and support for new APIs.